Lynsens/ALL-In-One_NLP_backtester/reports/progress_report_2.md

     * Visualizer development with respect to trade log.
     * Data organizer design.

 But with various midterm dates among different group members, we can hardly unify our time to design a trade log.
-The second is there is a structure change among WSJ webpage around the time of `2012`, thus we have to therefore develop an alternative scraper to corporate the alternative structure, and integrate this into our program workflow -- which is rather complicated.
+The second is there is a structure change among WSJ webpage around the time of `2012`, thus we have to therefore develop an alternative scraper to support the alternative structure, and integrate this into our program workflow -- which is rather complicated.

 However, we have done our solo work rather nicely.
 We are particularly proud in terms of the workflow and folder structure we designed and implemented (details in the following section).